 Do generic drugs work as well as brand-name drugs? — YES.
 Each FDA-approved generic-equivalent drug has been carefully tested and shown to be equivalent to the brand-name version [6-8].

 Sometimes switching from a brand to a generic or switching between different generic copies could cause problems for a small number of people with certain conditions.
 That could include people who have difficult-to-treat seizures or thyroid problems, or who take medicines to stop organ rejection after a transplant.

 How do I find out if I can switch to a generic? — First, ask your doctor or pharmacist if any of the medicines you take are available as generics.
 Not all medicines come as generics.
-(You can check if a brand-name medicine is sold as a generic at this website: www.accessdata.fda.gov/scripts/cder/ob/docs/querytn.cfm).
+(You can also check if a brand-name medicine is sold as a generic at this government web site: www.accessdata.fda.gov/scripts/cder/ob/docs/querytn.cfm).